About Andy

 Hi Andy, Sorry to post this here, but I couldn’t find a contact email.
 Hope you don’t mind, I thought it minght interest you.

 I am working on behalf of Teachers TV to raise awareness of their makeover show with meaning, From Good to Outstanding [http://bit.ly/outstanding].
-We’re sending out information to journalists and bloggers who may be interested in writing about the new series which kicks off on 9th June 2009, and I thought that this would be very relevant to readers of your blog at http://andyhollyhead.wordpress.com
+We’re sending out information to journalists and bloggers who may be interested in writing about the new series which kicks off on 9th June 2009, and I thought that this would be very relevant to readers of your blog at https://andyhollyhead.wordpress.com

 If you would like further information please don’t hesitate to ask.